Areas of Emphasis

 As an overlay to the core research program areas, ARIB develops Areas of Emphasis which are topics of special interest to CDOT.
 They are areas where focused research has the potential to result in substantial near-term and long-term benefits to Colorado, and where local factors make Colorado a logical choice to lead this research.
 Examples of local factors are Colorado’s natural features (for example, terrain, climate, the built environment, or state government policy), and relevant research strengths within Colorado’s universities, consulting firms, or national laboratories.

-CDOT Research Branch is accepting Problem Statements in all of our traditional subject areas (list below).
-In addition, we recently added something new – designated Areas of Emphasis.
+In addition to traditional subject areas CDOT continues to study, we recently added something new – designated research Areas of Emphasis.

 Areas of Emphasis are topical areas of special interest to CDOT.
 They are areas where: